Menu Close

 Peter Mennie completed his Bachelor of Arts at Queen’s University and his Juris Doctor at the University of British Columbia.
 He was called to the Bar of British Columbia in 2017.

-Prior to his appointment to the Civil Resolution Tribunal, Peter was a lawyer in private practice who worked in areas including personal injury, wills and estates, family law, and civil litigation.
-He has appeared and made submissions at all levels of court, including the Supreme Court of Canada in a matter related to retroactive child support.
+Prior to his appointment to the CRT in 2023, Peter was a lawyer in private practice who worked in areas including personal injury, wills and estates, family law, and civil litigation.
+He has appeared and made submissions at all levels of court including the Supreme Court of Canada in a matter related to retroactive child support.

 Peter is also appointed to the Employment and Assistance Appeal Tribunal.